 We collect information to provide an effective website, to process transactions such as registration for an event and to provide a better experience and more benefits to ACT-IAC members.
 All information provided to ACT-IAC is provided voluntarily by the user.

-ACT-IAC does not collect personal information from users browsing the website.
-Only aggregate data – such as the number of hits per page – are collected.
-Aggregate data are used for internal purposes such as improving the website and for marketing purposes.
-Such data does not include any personally identifiable information (PII).
+ACT-IAC does not collect any personal information from anonymous users browsing its website other than the public IP address.
+Though we collect IP address information we do not link an IP addresses to a user’s personal information unless voluntarily provided.
+Only aggregate data, such as the number of hits per page, are used.
+Aggregate data are only used for internal and marketing analytics purposes and do not provide any personally identifying information.

 To gain access to members-only resources and personalization features on ACT-IAC website, members and other users are asked to register and provide some limited information.
 This information is submitted voluntarily.
 Depending upon the nature of the request or transaction, ACT-IAC may ask users to provide their name, title, organization name, business phone, e-mail or similar type information.
 Similar information may be submitted to ACT-IAC through membership applications, conference or seminar registration, publication orders, subscriptions, and nominations for awards or professional development programs.

-Additionally, for some e-mails sent in HTML format by ACT-IAC we will collect specific information regarding what the recipient does with that email.
-For those emails, ACT-IAC will monitor whether a recipient subsequently clicks through to links provided in the message.
-Other information collected through this tracking feature includes: email address of a user, the date and time of the user's "click," a message number, name of the list from which the message was sent, tracking URL number and destination page.
-ACT-IAC only uses this information to enhance its products and distribution of those products to its members.
-This information is not sold or distributed in any other manner.
+To gain access to members-only resources and personalization features on the ACT-IAC website, members are asked to use their e-mail and password.
+ACT-IAC asks users to provide their name, organization name, business phone, and e-mail in order to create an account.
+Credit card information is collected from an individual when joining or renewing a membership, registering for an educational course, or event, or purchasing other goods or services.
+This data is submitted voluntarily.
+Similar information may be submitted to ACT-IAC through membership applications, conference registrations.
+Additionally, for some emails sent in HTML format to its members and other customers, ACT-IAC may collect specific information regarding what the recipient does with that email.
+For those emails, ACT-IAC may monitor whether a recipient subsequently clicks through to links provided in the message.
+Other information collected through this tracking feature includes: email address of a user, the date and time of the user’s “click,” a message number, name of the list from which the message was sent, tracking URL number, and destination page.
+ACT-IAC will only use this information to enhance its services and distribution of those services to its members and other customers.
+This information will not be distributed in any other manner without user consent.

 ACT-IAC does collect some personal information from visitors to the website who wish to register for an event or otherwise take advantage of a specific product or service.
 Such information may include name, address, organization and payment information (such as a credit card).